 Here are a few examples of companies which offer a freemium plan (it’s worth noting that some target both B2B and B2C or get individuals to sign up before they can upgrade to a paid plan for their whole business).

 - SurveyMonkey: One of the most popular survey platforms, with millions of users worldwide.
-Although there’s a free version, its capabilities (such as number of questions and responses) are limited.
-SurveyMonkey clearly state the value of upgrading to a paid plan on their pricing page.
+Although there’s a free version, its capabilities (such as the number of questions and responses) are limited.
+SurveyMonkey clearly states the value of upgrading to a paid plan on their pricing page.

 - Dropbox: A simple but effective cloud storage solution for individuals and businesses.
 It’s free and easy to sign up to but the 2GB storage limit will be a problem for frequent users.
 Upgrade to the paid plan for more space.